 The subject of daylight, and especially glare, is complex and ambiguous.
-As a newcomer to the space, I found my basic questions typically elicit replies that begin with every engineer’s favorite prefix: “it depends…”.
 Questions that may seem straightforward like “what is glare?” or “how much daylight makes a space ‘daylit’?” cannot easily be answered.
-There are a lot of metrics for the same thing, and these metrics seem to be changing much faster than marketplace understanding.
-However, it is possible to demystify some of this complexity with a basic conceptual organization that really anyone in the building industry can wrap their head around.
+There are a lot of metrics for the same thing, and these metrics seem to be changing.
+However, it is possible to demystify some of this complexity with a basic conceptual organization that anyone in the building industry can wrap their head around.

 How to Design Buildings with High-Quality Daylighting

 Ultimately, what designers, owners and occupants want is a space with quality daylight.
 We can break daylight quality down into four key parameters:

 - Subjective preference

 To discuss sufficiency, we first need to talk about how daylight quantity is typically expressed.
 Generally, this is in Lux, which in layman’s terms is light intensity.
 Light sufficiency has three elements:

 Light Intensity + Floor Area + Time